pauldambra/pauldambra.github.io/_posts/2009-05-28-anonymous-methods-when-invoking-in-vb.md

 tags: [vb.net, code]
 ---

-Well obviously not but you can get close in some circumstances.
+Well maybe not but you can get close in some circumstances.

 <!--more-->